LRGASP/lrgasp-submissions/docs/submission-tools.md

 The code is installable from the [PyPi lrgasp-tools package](https://pypi.org/project/lrgasp-tools/), and the source is available on from the [GitHub LRGASP-submissions repository](https://github.com/LRGASP/lrgasp-submissions).

 If there are problems, please [create a ticket on GitHub](https://github.com/LRGASP/lrgasp-submissions/issues).
+If there is a program failure, run with `--logDebug` to report errors.

 ## Installation